vladbalmos/mitzasql/docs/help.md

 - CALL

 For other types of statements the autocomplete system falls back to <em>dumb</em> suggestions (keywords which match the begining of a word).

+## Clipboard support
+Clipboard support is an optional feature implemented in the Query Editor with the help of the [pyperclip](https://github.com/asweigart/pyperclip) module.
+This feature speeds up considerably pasting large SQL statements in the query window.
+Without it you can use your terminal's copy/paste feature but you will notice a slow down in case you are pasting a large SQL statement - this issue is related to the way syntax highlighting works.

 ## Text inputs
 All the text inputs support basic Emacs keyboard shortcuts.